oodsway/FreeBSD_install_guides/FreeBSD11+xfce.md

 7- FreeBSD 11 Xfce Review
 ```

 All credit belongs to **Linux Video Tutorials**.
-All mistakes are mine.
-Use this guide at your own risk.
+All mistakes are mine; use this guide at your own risk.

 **After instaling FreeBSD11, reboot and login as root**

-Test network connectivity with ping:
+Confirm network connectivity with ping:

 ```# ping -c 3 www.google.com```

-Update the system
+Update the system:

 ```# pkg update```